snjo/ScreenShotTool/README.md

     $t      Time
     $ms     Milliseconds
     $c      Counter number (auto increments)
+    $TAG    Add tag names, multiple active tags is separated with comma.
+See "Tags" below

 You can also use longer form variables, these are identical to Greenshot's variable format.